 Guanacaste

 In Guanacaste (the northwest corner of the country just below Nicaragua), you can expect dry hot days and an afternoon rain storm which will last about an hour.
-This area notoriously has very mild rainy seasons.

 Also, August is turtle nesting season around the country.
 Guanacaste has two good places for spotting female turtles laying their eggs.
 These are Playa Grande near Tamarindo and Playa Ostional near Nosara.